ag913331/devops-roadmap-dockerfile/README.md

 ## Build and Use the Docker Image

+### Prerequisites

+1. Before building and running this Docker image, ensure you have Docker installed on your system.
+Download and install Docker from the [official Docker website](https://www.docker.com/get-started).
+2. Either manually create a Dockerfile and copy the content of the Dockefile from this repo or clone this repo locally.

+### Instructions

 Follow these steps to build and run the Docker image:

 1. **Build the Docker Image**